FireScallion/DRIVER-HUD---HD2-Vehicle-HUD/README.md

 The mod is **display-only**: it does not change vehicle health, damage, ammunition capacity, reload rules, handling, weapon behavior, or other gameplay values.

-## What DRIVER HUD is trying to do

-DRIVER HUD is designed around three priorities:

-- **Useful information first.** Show the vehicle state that matters during combat without turning the screen into a spreadsheet.
-- **Stable presentation over fake precision.** If multiplayer telemetry arrives in steps, the HUD keeps the last valid state instead of flashing zero or aggressively polling just to make a number look continuous.
-- **Low overhead.** Stable vehicle bindings are sampled at bounded rates.
-Normal gameplay does not use the broad high-frequency discovery loops that were used by development probes.

-That design is especially visible on the Gatling tank: the current 300-round belt is represented as a bar instead of a rapidly changing round counter.
-The bar remains readable even when remote ammunition updates arrive in larger steps.

 ## Supported vehicles

 | Vehicle | HUD information |